model-railroad/tcm/tcm/README.md

   not techies and we can't expect them to boot a tablet and run a specific app.
   Instead, the TCM application is designed to automatically start when the tablet boots.
-- A wake lock is used to keep the screen from turning off when the videos are shown.
-- A WiFi lock is used to prevent the WiFi from disconnecting during use.
-- A specific WiFi SSID can be designed and the software makes the tablet connect to that automatically.
 - The application disconnects from the video cameras automatically when the tablet power is off.
   In our case, the museum's layout is only powered from 9am to 5pm.
 When the layout's power is off, the tablet automatically stops processing video and enters a sleep mode (to preserve battery)